Virus spread, not politics should guide schools, doctors say

 “There’s nothing in the data that suggests that kids being in school is in any way dangerous,” she told Chris Wallace on “Fox News Sunday.”

-Still, heath experts say there are too many uncertainties and variables for back-to-school to be back-to-normal.
+Still, health experts say there are too many uncertainties and variables for back-to-school to be back-to-normal.

 Where is the virus spreading rapidly?
 Do students live with aged grandparents?
 Do teachers have high-risk health conditions that would make online teaching safest?
 Do infected children easily spread COVID-19 to each other and to adults?